SciML/DiffEqDocs.jl/docs/src/tutorials/advanced_ode_example.md

 ```

 To solve this PDE, we will discretize it into a system of ODEs with the finite
 difference method.
-We discretize the unit square domain with $N$ grid points in each direction.
+We discretize the unit square domain with `N` grid points in each direction.
 `u[i,j]` and `v[i,j]` then represent the value of the discretized field at a given point in time, i.e.

 ```